 Step 8: Assign files

-In this Steps ,LSMW reads the data from the source file (from the local PC drive).& read and convert selected rows into internal format data values.
+In this step,LSMW reads the data from the source file (from the local PC drive).read and converts selected rows into internal format data values.

 Step 10: Display read data